Stochastic Adaptive Gradient Descent Without Descent: Numerical experiments

 \section{Numerical experiments}

 To assess the performance of AdaSGD, we consider six different stochastic convex differentiable optimization problems of the form \eqref{eq:optim}, with synthetic and real data.
 We consider four types of loss functions that illustrate the possible different settings from Section~\ref{sec:conv}: linear and ridge regression that fit \ref{case::linreg} and \ref{case::ridge}, respectively; logistic regression that does not fit the cases considered, and Poisson regression where $\gf{}$ is locally Lipschitz continuous but not globally.
-We compare our method to SGD with fixes step-size $\lambda_{0}$ (no decay), SGD with decay: $\lambda_{k} = \frac{\lambda_{0}}{k^{1/2+\delta}}$ ($\delta=10^{-2}$) and the two stochastic versions from \cite{malitsky2019adaptive} (AdaSGD--MM) that also feature a tunable step-size $\lambda_0$ (previously denoted by $\alpha$ in Section~\ref{sec:prev}).
+We compare our method to SGD with fixes step-size $\lambda_{0}$ (no decay), SGD with decay: $\lambda_{k} = \frac{\lambda_{0}}{k^{1/2+\delta}}$ ($\delta=10^{-2}$) and the two stochastic versions from \citet{malitsky2019adaptive} (AdaSGD--MM) that also feature a tunable step-size $\lambda_0$ (previously denoted by $\alpha$ in Section~\ref{sec:prev}).
+We also consider two additional methods with adaptive step-sizes: the step-size version of Adagrad and the stochastic Polyak step-size \citep{loizou2021stochastic}.
+Note that these methods still feature a ``step-size'' like parameter (denoted by $\lambda_0$ in the figures for consistency).
 We provide further details on the experiments in Section~\ref{app:expdetails} of the Appendix and a publicly available code.\footnote{\url{https://github.com/camcastera/AdaSGD}}